Treating Anger Disorders: Medication For Anger Or Therapy?

 Intermittent explosive disorder (IED)

-This mental health disorder is usually characterized by repeated and sudden explosive episodes of aggressive behavior or extreme reactions to situations that can lead to violent behavior.
-Those with Intermittent Explosive Disorder may feel they lose control during explosive outbursts and are unable to manage anger.
+Intermittent explosive disorder is usually characterized by repeated and sudden explosive episodes of aggressive behavior or extreme reactions to situations that can lead to violent behavior.
+Those with intermittent explosive disorder may have the sense that they lose control during explosive outbursts and have extreme difficulty managing their anger.

-According to research, intermittent explosive disorder may be more common than people once thought, with more than 7% of the U.S. population potentially experiencing this type of anger in their lifetimes.
-This study revealed that the average age of onset for IED may be 14 years old.
+According to research, intermittent explosive disorder may be more common than people once thought, with more than 7% of the US population potentially experiencing this disorder in their lifetimes.
+This study revealed that the average age of onset for IED is 14 years old.
 The fifth edition of The Diagnostic and Statistical Manual of Mental Disorders clarifies that IED typically consists of at least three destructive outbursts within 12 months.

 Oppositional defiant disorder (ODD)

-This behavioral disorder is primarily diagnosed in children and is usually characterized by aggressive episodes and frequent defiance toward others.
+Oppositional defiant disorder is a behavioral disorder primarily diagnosed in children and is usually characterized by aggressive episodes and frequent defiance toward others.

 Conduct disorder